jayres/IDM-DynamicWeb/exercise-two/Exercise-Two.md

 - React Router `npm install react-router`
 - React Router DOM `npm install react-router-dom`

-5. Create one page inside a `containers` folder
+5. Create two pages inside a `containers` folder

+- Article Listing Page
-- Home page
+- Article Page
-- Clean out files you are not going to use
+- Optional - clean out files you are not going to use

-6. Create components for injesting data in a `components` folder
+6. Create components for injesting JSON data in a `components` folder

-### 7. Setting up Weather API

-- Go to [https://openweathermap.org/guide](https://openweathermap.org/guide) and follow the directions
-- [https://home.openweathermap.org/users/sign_up](https://home.openweathermap.org/users/sign_up) create a new account (use your school address and you won't have to pay anything)
-- When logged in, go to [API Keys](https://home.openweathermap.org/api_keys) and either create a key or use one that may be there
-- Store your key somewhere (in the code as per my instructions)

-9. Install Axios `npm install axios`

-10. Setup a query based on a city per the OpenWeatherMap docs [https://openweathermap.org/current](https://openweathermap.org/current)

-11. Display:

-- Weather Type (ex.
-Cloudy)
-- Current Temperature
-- High Temperature
-- Low Temperature
-- Cloudiness
-- Humidity
-- Wind Speed

-12. Setup URL Queries for different cities (at least 4 cities)
+7. Loop over JSON data to show article previews

+8. Display full article on article page accessible by a route (for example, 'article-one' is available at '/article/article-one')

-13. Display image based on weather type
+9. Display image in card and in header on article

-14. Set background color based on cloudiness (or temperature if you want)

-15. Style the page so it has a unique look and has a responsive layout
+10. Display published date in card and on article page

+11. Display title in card and on article page

+12. Display blurb in card and on article page

+13. Make sure the design of the exercise matches the provided designs EXACTLY

-16. Submit the link to the Github repo AND a screenshot of your weather app to James at ja155@nyu.edu
+14. Submit the link to the Github repo to James at ja155@nyu.edu

 ## Useful Resources